Second floor of Alewife garage remains closed after concrete falls onto car

 Engineers concluded that the garage was safe for use while identifying the need for limited spot repairs to concrete on the floor.

+Even with the repairs being made, drivers still felt uneasy about the situation.

+“It’s unnerving because if it happened once, it could happen again,” commuter Gary Arcici said.

-Due to space constraints, the MBTA closed off customer parking on the second floor to complete the repairs required.
+Due to space constraints, the MBTA closed off customer parking on the second floor to complete the necessary repairs.

 The closure will result in a net loss of about 500 spaces.